The LORD Appears Sounding The Trumpet

 I have made Ephraim its arrow.

 The sons of Zion were indeed roused against the Greeks; their sacrifices enraging the Jews.
-Judah had been taught the use of the bow [2 Sam 1:18] and Ephraim was famous for her abilities [Ps 78:9].
-They overcome the slingers, the Greeks, who appear to need to use sling stones or sling shots after their arrows are exhausted.
+Judah had been taught the use of the bow [2 Sam 1:18], and Ephraim was famous for their abilities [Ps 78:9].
+They overcame the slingers, which perfectly fits the Greeks’ tactics, who used sling stones or sling shots after their arrows were exhausted.

-The LORD is over Judah like lightening.
-A sort of slam on the Zeus worshiping Greeks, whos god of lightening was not able to give them victoy.
-The LORD issues a trumpet call as if directing the battle, He called and directed the battles.
-His arrows did fly swift like lightning.
-He appears to be “marching” forth in the south against taking aim at Antiochus in his return towards Judah.
+The LORD is over Judah like lightning.
+A sort of slam on the Zeus-worshipping Greeks, whose god of lightning was unable to give them victory.
+The LORD issues a trumpet call as if directing the battle; He called and directed the battle.
+His arrows did fly swiftly like lightning.
+The LORD “marched” forth in the south against Antiochus, taking aim as he returned towards Judah.
 His protection will ensure the right outcome.
-They will be liberated from the Seleucid’s desire to Hellinize them.
-They will remain vassels to a less hostile Seleucid Empire until the Roman Pompey, a Roman Triumvirate (Pompey, Crassus and Julius rule together), arrives.
-Roman governors and the Idumaeans jostled for control of Palestine; however not through joint rule.
+They will be liberated from the Seleucids’ desire to Hellinize them.
+They will remain vassals to a less hostile Seleucid Empire until the Roman Pompey, of the Roman Triumvirate (Pompey, Crassus, and Julius Caesar ruled together), arrives.
+Roman governors and the Idumaeans jostled for control of Palestine; however, not through joint rule.

-In a feat worthy of a grand drama, the Maccabees have retaken the Temple and tear down the statue of Zeus, exactly three years after its desecration.
+In a feat worthy of a grand drama, the Maccabees have retaken the Temple and torn down the statue of Zeus, exactly three years after its desecration.
 The High Priest cleanses the Temple for eight days.
-Years later, the festival known as Chanukah comes from this event.
+Years later, the festival known as Chanukkah came from this event.

 When the LORD saves them “in that day”, they are like jewels in a crown shining on His land [Isa 62:2,3; Mal.
 3:17].
 His people are of immense value and beautiful to Him.
-Bountiful harvest is again seen in a land ravaged by war.
-Young men are no longer at war, new grain is their trade; and the maidens are making new wine.
+A bountiful harvest is again seen in a land ravaged by war.
+Young men are no longer at war, new grain is their trade, and the maidens are making new wine.